-Section 16(a) of the Securities Exchange Act of 1934 requires our directors, executive officers and persons who own more than five percent of a registered class of our equity securities, to file with the Securities and Exchange Commission initial reports of ownership and reports of changes in ownership of common stock and our other equity securities.
+Section 16(a) of the Securities Exchange Act of 1934 requires our directors, executive officers and persons who own more than five percent of a registered class of our equity securities, to file with the Securities and Exchange Commission initial reports of ownership and reports of changes in ownership our common stock.
 Officers, directors and greater than ten-percent beneficial owners are required by SEC regulations to furnish us with copies of all Section 16(a) reports they file.
-Based solely upon review of the copies of such forms furnished to us during the fiscal year ended December 31, 2000, we believe all filing requirements under Section 16(a) were complied within a timely manner.
+Based upon review of the copies of such forms furnished to us and representations from these persons whether Forms 5 were required, we believe that Linda L. Perry filed a Form 5 reporting one